attachmentgenie/example-symfony2/README.md

   * delete the `src/Acme` directory;

-  * remove the routing entry referencing AcmeDemoBundle in `app/config/routing_dev.yml`;
+  * remove the routing entries referencing AcmeBundle in `app/config/routing_dev.yml`;

-  * remove the AcmeDemoBundle from the registered bundles in `app/AppKernel.php`;
+  * remove the AcmeBundle from the registered bundles in `app/AppKernel.php`;

   * remove the `web/bundles/acmedemo` directory;